2metres/health-role-descriptions/_roles/lead-developer.md

 You will be a core member of a Program Team leading multiple Product Delivery teams of designers, researchers, developers, product and delivery managers who are working in an agile way to build world-class government digital services using modern open source tools and frameworks.

 Reporting to the Snr.
-Program Delivery Manager you will form part of the Program Team, alongside the Service Design Lead, Product Management Lead, and a Delivery Manger with the authority to design and build digital government services, and do the hard work to radically improve the delivery of government information and services.
+Program Delivery Manager you will form part of the Program Team, alongside the Service Design Lead, Product Management Lead, and a Delivery Manager with the authority to design and build digital government services, and do the hard work to radically improve the delivery of government information and services.

 ### Skills and Experience